SenseNet/sncom-resources/_drafts/2017-09-08-freefriday-aftermath.md

 - Create more vibrant **company culture** by incentivizing cross-team communication.
 - Fire up developer **motivation** by letting them work on projects they love and by taking a breath of fresh air from the daily grind.
 - **Empower** people.
-Let them *own* their projects and with them, our company culture, mission, and values.
+Let them *own* their projects and with them, our company culture, mission and values.

 ## Well, did we succeed?